santuan/devnote/README.md

+`Status playground - Disclaimer: I'm learning Vue 😊.
-`Status playground - Use only for testing or learning purposes`
+That said - Feel free to use it for testing and learning purposes`

 ## Intro